Love Is a Many-Splendored Thing (song): Other versions

 Don Cornell recorded a version around at the same time as the Four Aces.
 It was issued by Coral Records (catalog number 61467) backed with "The Bible Tells Me So".
 The song reached No. 26 on Billboard' Top 100 chart.
 A number of orchestral versions were also released in the same year and reached the Top 100 chart; David Rose and His Orchestra reached No 54, while Woody Herman and His Orchestra reached No. 79.

-Bing Crosby recorded the song in 1955 for use on his radio show and it was subsequently included in the box set The Bing Crosby CBS Radio Recordings (1954-56) issued by Mosaic Records (catalog MD7-245) in 2009.
-The song has also been recorded by Ringo Starr (on his album Sentimental Journey), Frank Sinatra, Andy Williams, Shirley Bassey, Nat King Cole and Barry Manilow.
+Bing Crosby recorded the song in 1955 for use on his radio show and it was subsequently included in the box set The Bing Crosby CBS Radio Recordings (1954–56) issued by Mosaic Records (catalog MD7-245) in 2009.
+The song has also been recorded by Ringo Starr (on his album Sentimental Journey), Frank Sinatra, Andy Williams, Shirley Bassey (1962), Nat King Cole and Barry Manilow.
 Neil Sedaka recorded the song in Italian as "L'Amore E' Una Cosa Meravigliosa".

 Connie Francis recorded the song in Italian in 1960 during the work for her album More Italian Favorites, although this version remains unreleased to this day.
 Francis also recorded the original English lyrics in 1961 for her album Connie Francis Sings 'Never on Sunday' and Other Title Songs from Motion Pictures.
 The instrumental playback of this 1961 recording was also used when Francis cut a German-language version, "Sag, weißt du denn, was Liebe ist", in 1966.

-The song was also performed by Fairuz in Arabian language ("Zar Bisukun Al Lail").
+The song was also performed by Fairuz in Arabic ("Zar Bisukun Al Lail").
 French-Malaysian singer Shake recorded a French version of the song in 1977 titled "Rien n'est plus beau que l'amour".
-A Disco version was recorded by Tina Charles in 1980.
+A disco version was recorded by Tina Charles in 1980.
+It was also covered by the Bina Vokalia Children's Choir under the direction of Pranadjaja on Dendang Buah Hati concert in 1996.
 Jeff Lynne recorded his version for his nostalgic cover album Long Wave in 2012.

 Barry Manilow recorded a version which reached No. 32 on the Adult Contemporary chart in 2006.

 This song has been a staple of Engelbert Humperdinck's live show since 1995.

 In popular culture

-This song can be heard in the movies Grease, Circle of Friends, Private Parts, St. Trinian's, St. Trinian's 2: The Legend of Fritton's Gold, and The Nutty Professor 2.
+The song is played in the opening scene of Grease.
+Other films that used the song include Circle of Friends, Private Parts, St. Trinian's, St. Trinian's 2: The Legend of Fritton's Gold, and The Nutty Professor 2.
 The song, among others, was referenced in Moulin Rouge! when Christian says, "Love is like oxygen - love is a many splendored thing - love lifts us up where we belong!
-All you need is love!."
+All you need is love!"

+In an episode of the American sitcom Family Ties, an overjoyed Alex sings the song as he comes home after falling for a girl at his college.
+His father, Steve, joins in.

 It has been also heard in the series Bones, in the 14th episode of the third season sung by Dr. Zack Addy (Eric Millegan).